I had moved to Brisbane. That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 ‘I’m Nick by the way.
 Nick Robyn.’

 He smiled, but I could still see the hidden hint of something I saw before, in his brown eyes.
 My smile faltered as I realised that it was grief.
-He knew I saw it because he dropped his smile and glanced away.
+He dropped his smile and averted his gaze, and I cursed myself for making it obvious that I had noticed.

 G moved out of the way to let him pass and he muttered a goodbye and left the room.
-G looked at me and grinned, but I didn’t pay attention to it.
+G goggled at me and grinned, but I didn’t pay attention to her.
 I was wondering why Nick had put up barriers when I had seen his grief.
 Well, I sort of guessed that part, but I wondered why he was feeling grief in the first place.

 ‘What’s wrong with Nick?’
 I asked as casually as I could.